 A smiley is a sheep’s head roasted whole (or charred rather) on hot coals.
 Its macabre yet apt name is derived from the fact that as the head cooks; the lips curl back in a grotesque grin to reveal a set of teeth.
 Those in the know claim its taste is incomparable.

-However, if you simply cannot grin and bear it, and are craving a more palatable yet no less authentic African culinary experience have a look at our menu.
+However, if you simply cannot grin and bear it, and are craving a more palatable, yet no less authentic, African food experience, have a look at the GOLD Restaurant menu.
 We don’t serve feet and the only smilies you need contend with are those of our friendly, welcoming staff.